The real meaning of the motif of the dying god

 collective consciousness, being resisted by father Laius, representing the old

 paradigm.
-The king represents that idea of the Self,
+The king represents that old idea of the Self,

-the regulating centre of the psyche, that has become a representation of the
+the regulating centre of the psyche, that is become representative of the

 collective attitude.
 In rising to glory, the once expansive and powerful spirit,

-which is the archetype, becomes reduced to mater
+which is the archetype, is being reduced to mater

 -iality.
 It loses its